- Home

 What time is the sun at its highest point in Tacuatí?

-The sun's highest point (solar noon) for Tacuatí is shown in the times above (America/Asuncion).
-This is when the sun crosses the meridian.
+The sun reaches its highest point (solar noon) in Tacuatí at 12:50 PM (America/Asuncion).
+This is when the sun crosses the meridian and shadows are at their shortest.

 What time does it get dark in Tacuatí?